Sorting an Array in PHP

 #)

-Sorting associative arrays in ascending order
+Sorting an associative array in ascending order

 PHP asort() Example